RominaAEC/whats-cookin/README.md

 1. Input Pantry Items:

-As a user, I want to be able to input the ingredients I have in my pantry, so that I can get recipe suggestions based on what I already have available.
+As a user, I want to be able to input the ingredients I have in my pantry so that I can get recipe suggestions based on what I already have available.

 2. Recipe Suggestions:

-As a user, I want the app to provide me with a list of recipes that I can make using the ingredients I’ve entered, so that I can quickly find meal options without having to search through countless recipes.
+As a user, I want the app to provide me with a list of recipes that I can make using the ingredients I’ve entered so that I can quickly find meal options without having to search through countless recipes.

 3. Add Custom Recipes: